 - (v) Interim Measures.
-If at any point during the complaint, investigative or disciplinary processes, the Assigned Title IX Coordinator deems it necessary for the protection of any member of the College community the Assigned Title IX Coordinator may take actions such as the following: - 1) For Student Respondents: - a) requesting that the Registrar cause a transcript hold to be placed on the Respondent's transcript; or - b) requesting that the Dean of Residence Life: - i) summarily suspend the Respondent from campus housing on an interim basis and/or restrict his or her movement on campus, or - ii) summarily suspend the Respondent; - 2) For employee Respondents, requesting that the individual authorized to make personnel decisions regarding the employee at issue: - a) take such steps as are reasonable, appropriate and necessary to restrict the Respondent's movement on campus; or - b) reassign or place on administrative leave such Respondent.
+If at any point during the complaint, investigative or disciplinary processes, the Assigned Title IX Coordinator deems it necessary for the protection of any member of the College community the Assigned Title IX Coordinator may take actions such as the following: - 1) For Student Respondents: - a) requesting that the Registrar cause a transcript hold to be placed on the Respondent's transcript; or - b) requesting that the Dean of Residence Life: - summarily suspend the Respondent from campus housing on an interim basis and/or restrict his or her movement on campus, or - ii) summarily suspend the Respondent; - 2) For employee Respondents, requesting that the individual authorized to make personnel decisions regarding the employee at issue: - a) take such steps as are reasonable, appropriate and necessary to restrict the Respondent's movement on campus; or - b) reassign or place on administrative leave such Respondent.

-These actions may be appealed to the Chief Financial Officer, whose decision regarding their imposition will be final.
+These actions may be appealed to the Executive Vice President of Finance, whose decision regarding their imposition will be final.

-(b) Initial Meetings with the Assigned Title IX Coordinator.

-- (i) Alleged Victim's Initial Meeting with the Assigned Title IX Coordinator.
+- (b) Initial Meetings with the Assigned Title IX Coordinator. - (i) Alleged Victim's Initial Meeting with the Assigned Title IX Coordinator.
 As soon as is practicable, the Assigned Title IX Coordinator will contact the Complainant to schedule an initial meeting.
-At this initial meeting, the Assigned Title IX Coordinator will, as applicable: - 1) provide the alleged victim a copy of this Policy; - 2) explain avenues for formal resolution and informal resolution (mediation) of a Complaint; - 3) explain the steps involved in a Sexual Misconduct investigation; - 4) discuss confidentiality standards and concerns with the alleged victim; - 5) provide the alleged victim a Sexual Misconduct Complaint Form (a copy of which is attached to this Policy as Exhibit C) and determine whether the alleged victim wishes to file a Complaint and participate in the College's investigation and resolution of the Complaint; - 6) refer the Complainant to the College's Counseling Services office or other resources, as appropriate; - 7) discuss protection from, and reporting of, Retaliation; and - 8) discuss with the alleged victim, as appropriate, possible interim measures that can be provided to the alleged victim during the pendency of the investigative and resolution processes.
-The College may implement such measures if appropriate and reasonably available, whether a formal Complaint has been filed (with either campus administrators or law enforcement agencies) or whether an investigation (by either campus administrators or law enforcement agencies) has commenced.
-Interim measures may include, but are not limited to:
+At this initial meeting, the Assigned Title IX Coordinator will, as applicable: - 1) provide the alleged victim a copy of this Policy; - 2) explain avenues for formal resolution and informal resolution (mediation) of a Complaint; - 3) explain the steps involved in a Sexual Misconduct investigation; - 4) discuss confidentiality standards and concerns with the alleged victim; - 5) provide the alleged victim a Sexual Misconduct Complaint Form (a copy of which is attached to this Policy as Exhibit C) and determine whether the alleged victim wishes to file a Complaint and participate in the College's investigation and resolution of the Complaint2;